rimutaka/posts/lambda-url-with-cloudfront/readme.md

 ### Don't allow `localhost` CORS in production

-It is not trivial to exploit this, but it is possible if the site has XSS vulnerability or a reverse proxy is involved.
+It is not trivial to exploit this, but it is possible if the site has XSS vulnerabilities or a reverse proxy is involved.

 See https://stackoverflow.com/questions/39042799/cors-localhost-as-allowed-origin-in-production for detailed explanations.

 ### Adding and deleting _FunctionURLAllowPublicAccess_ access policy

-_FunctionURLAllowPublicAccess_ access policy is added by AWS when you choose _Auth type: NONE_ for the Function URL, but it is not removed if you change to _Auth type: AWS_IAM_, but the public access is no longer available.
+_FunctionURLAllowPublicAccess_ access policy is added by AWS when you choose _Auth type: NONE_ for the Function URL.

+It is not removed if you change to _Auth type: AWS_IAM_, but the public access is no longer available.

 ![Access control policy screenshot](./lambda-url-rbac.png)